ObamaCare and Health Insurance for the Self-Employed

 Does the ACA Apply to the Self-Employed?

 Yes.
-The ACA applies to those who are self-employed almost exactly the same as it applies to everyone else.
+The ACA applies to those who are self-employed in the same way it applies to everyone else.

 This means that you must obtain and maintain health insurance that meets the minimum essential benefits or you may have to pay the Tax Penalty.
 For 2015, the tax penalty is the greater of $325 or 2% of your income, but in 2016, this fee will be raised to the greater of $695 or 2.5% of your income.